cnanders/matlab-hungarian/README.md

 * `b{2} % double (1x1)`
 * `b{3} % uint8 (1x1)`

-In scenarios where the class of each element of the cell is the same, a compound Hungarian prefix can be used to.
+In scenarios where the class of each element of the cell is the same, a compound Hungarian prefix can be used.
 E.g., for a “cell of char”, combine the Hungarian prefix for `cell` and `char` to form the compound prefix “cec”, as shown below.

 ## cell of char
 `cecNames = {'jane', 'chris', 'rachel'}`